estevezb/Savage-MN-GIS/content/pages/my-first-article.md

 Hello!
 My name is Brian Estevez.
 My background is as an academic rare blood disease cell and molecular pharmacologist.
 Came into Geospatial data by accident while working as a life science consultant making simple maps of medical claims volume and hospitals treating rare diseases.

-I enjoy Python programming, Unmanned aerial Vehicle (UAV) or Drone technology, and Geographical Information Systems (GIS).
+I enjoy Python programming, Unmanned Aerial Vehicle (UAV) or Drone technology, and Geographical Information Systems (GIS).
 This site is a place to share in the exploration of these topics.

 ## Key projects:

-- **UAV Asset Mapping** – Used drone imagery, Pix4D, and ArcGIS Pro to map assets (3D animation example and map below)
+- **UAV-Based Road Mapping and Infrastructure Extraction** This project demonstrates how UAV imagery can be used to map and assess road conditions and adjacent infrastructure.
+I collected imagery with a drone, processed the imagery into a point cloud using Pix4Dmatic, then imported it into Pix4Dsurvey to automatically detect road centerlines, manholes, storm drains, and lamp posts.
+These features were exported as shapefiles and finalized in ArcGIS Pro, symbology added and integrated with the orthomosaic for presentation.
+This workflow demonstrates how UAVs and intelligent extraction tools can support efficient, repeatable infrastructure mapping for local governments.
+(3D animation example and map below)
 <video width="600" controls>
   <source src="{static}/videos/CitySavage_Road.webm" type="video/webm">
   Your browser does not support the video tag.